umangsbhatt/umangsbhatt.github.io/index.md

 I am a PhD candidate in the [Machine Learning Group](http://mlg.eng.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/), where I am supervised by [Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/).
 My research interests lie in statistical machine learning, explainable artificial intelligence, and human-machine collaboration.

 My PhD research is funded by the [Leverhulme Center for the Future of Intelligence](http://lcfi.ac.uk/) (Trust and Transparency Initiative) with generous donations from [DeepMind](https://deepmind.com/) and [Leverhulme Trust](https://www.leverhulme.ac.uk/).
-Currently, I am a Fellow at the [Mozilla Foundation](https://foundation.mozilla.org/en/).
+Currently, I am a Fellow at the [Mozilla Foundation](https://foundation.mozilla.org/en/) and an Enrichment Student at the [Alan Turing Institute](http://turing.ac.uk/).
 Before that, I spent a year and a half as a Research Fellow at the [Partnership on AI](https://www.partnershiponai.org/).
-Starting Fall 2021, I will be at the [Alan Turing Institute](http://turing.ac.uk/) part-time as an Enrichment Student.

 I completed a joint bachelors-masters in [Electrical and Computer Engineering](http://www.ece.cmu.edu/) at [Carnegie Mellon University](http://www.cmu.edu/) advised by [Jos&eacute; Moura](http://users.ece.cmu.edu/~moura/).
 During four wonderful years in Pittsburgh, I collaborated with [Pradeep Ravikumar](http://www.cs.cmu.edu/~pradeepr/) on explainable AI, [Zico Kolter](http://zicokolter.com/) on automated pothole detection, [Fei Fang](https://feifang.info/) and [Manuela Veloso](https://www.cs.cmu.edu/~mmv/) on robot affect expression in competitive settings, and [Radu Marculescu](http://users.ece.utexas.edu/~radum/) on network science for deep learning.